 Wendy Nipper Homeyer, Principal

-Founder of strategic communications firm the Homeyer Strategy Group, Wendy Nipper Homeyer is a communications strategist with more than two decades of experience who has created effective marketing and fundraising campaigns for elected officials, political action committees, caucuses, state agencies, foundations, associations, not-for-profit organizations and two U.S. Presidents.
+Founder of strategic communications firm the Homeyer Strategy Group, Wendy Nipper Homeyer is a communications strategist with more than two decades of experience who has created effective marketing and fundraising campaigns for multiple Fortune 500 companies, for elected officials, political action committees, caucuses, state agencies, foundations, associations, not-for-profit organizations and two U.S. Presidents.

 Called upon by Foundation Founder South Carolina Governor Nikki Haley in 2011, Wendy translated the Governor’s vision of a foundation into a reality.
 Serving as a catalyst for change by uniting public, private and civic leaders and resources to identify and address the challenging issues facing South Carolina’s communities, The Original Six Foundation assisted four communities and thousands of individuals under Wendy’s leadership.